segmentio/segment-docs/src/connections/destinations/catalog/wishpond/index.md

 This destination is maintained by Wishpond.

-Our Wishpond destination code is open sourced on Github.
+Our Wishpond destination code is open sourced on GitHub.
 Feel free to check it out: [JavaScript (browser) Integration](https://github.com/wishpond-dev/analytics.js-integration-wishpond "Wishpond Segment Integration").

 ## Getting Started